Gluten, egg, and dairy-free Lemon Blackberry Breakfast Cookies are perfect for busy mornings!

 Finally, add 1/4 cup + 1 Tablespoon coconut oil that’s been zapped in the microwave for about 20 seconds to melt.

 Mix the wet and dry ingredients together then fold in 1lb blackberries.
-Blackberries are selling for next to nothing right now at the grocery store so stock up for the freezer and for these cookies, of course!
+Blackberries are selling for next to nothing right now at the grocery store so stock up for the freezer, and for these cookies of course!
+I’ve also used blueberries in here and they are awesome.

 Let the batter sit and thicken for 10 minutes then scoop 1/4 cup of the batter (I used an ice cream scoop) onto a baking sheet lined with a silpat or parchment paper.
 Wet your fingers with water then press down slightly on the tops of the cookies, as they won’t spread much if at all in the oven.